The Gut-Brain Connection: What is it and how can you make it work for you?

 What is Resistant Starch?

-You can get resistant starch in cooked and cooled, rice, white potatoes, and sweet potatoes.
+You can get resistant starch in cooked and cooled rice, white potatoes, and sweet potatoes.
 You can warm them back up but it’s the cooling process that creates the resistant starch (you know how rice gets sticky when it cools down?
-That’s the resistant starch!)
+That’s the resistant starch.)
 Green bananas, or green banana flour and white potato starch are also good sources of resistant starch.

 If you don’t like or tolerate these foods, you’re going to want to supplement with a resistant starch powder.
 I recommend Gut Fuel, this is what I use most days (in addition to food sources).
 It has white potato starch in it + 5 grams of fiber.
 Brilliant!